breakthatbass/lookfor/README.md

 --extall, -ea .ext                  search for all files with <.ext> in all directories recursively --extin, --ei .ext                  search for all files with <.ext> only in current directory --search, -s str file               search a file for a string.
-Returns an object --replace, -r file str newstr       search a file for a string and replace it
+Returns an object --replace, -r file str newstr       search a file for a string and replace it with new string
 ```

 ### Examples: